Dhivya2907/Udemy-Project/README.md

 # Udemy Project

-A simple Udemy homepage clone built with HTML and CSS.
+A Classic Udemy homepage clone built with HTML and CSS.

 ---